Perth: Arts and entertainment

-Judy Davis and Melissa George.
-Performers raised in Perth include Tim Minchin, Lisa McCune, Troye Sivan and Isla Fisher.
+Judy Davis, Melissa George, Tim Minchin, Lisa McCune, Troye Sivan, Sam Worthington and Isla Fisher.
 Performers that studied in Perth at the Western Australian Academy of Performing Arts include Hugh Jackman and Lisa McCune.

 Due to Perth's relative isolation from other Australian cities, overseas performing artists sometimes exclude it from their Australian tour schedules.
-This isolation, however, has helped foster a strong local music scene, with many local music groups.
+This isolation, however, is considered a key factor in the development of a distinct and tight-knit music scene in Perth, with many bands and artists hailing from the city.
 Famous musical performers from Perth include the late AC/DC frontman Bon Scott, whose heritage-listed grave at Fremantle Cemetery is reportedly the most visited grave in Australia.
-Perth-born performer and artist Rolf Harris became known by the nickname "The Boy From Bassendean".
-Further notable music acts from Perth include The Triffids, The Scientists, The Drones, Tame Impala, and Karnivool.
+Further notable music acts from Perth include The Triffids, The Scientists, The Drones, Tame Impala, Karnivool and Pendulum.

 Perth has inspired various artistic and cultural works.
 John Boyle O'Reilly, a Fenian convict transported to Western Australia, published Moondyne in 1879, the most famous early novel about the Swan River Colony.
 Perth is also the setting for various works by novelist Tim Winton, most notably Cloudstreet (1991).
 Songs that refer to the city include "I Love Perth" (1996) by Pavement, "Perth" (2011) by Bon Iver, and "Perth" (2015) by Beirut.
 Films shot or set in Perth include Japanese Story (2003), These Final Hours (2013), Kill Me Three Times (2014) and Paper Planes (2015).

 Tourism and recreation

 Tourism is an important part of Perth's economy, with approximately 2.8 million domestic visitors and 0.7 million international visitors in the year ending March 2012.
-Tourist attractions are generally focused around the city centre, Fremantle, the coast, and the Swan River.
+Tourist attractions are generally focused around the city centre, Fremantle, the coast and the Swan River.